The Office of Formation and Discipleship offers direct services and self-directed assistance with the following:

 - SWOT Analysis—each response requires additional discussion with the Pastor and parish leaders to identify specific needs or initiatives that the parish can undertake and implement.
 It is only a guide.
 The final decision rests with the Pastor and parish leadership.

 - More Complete Strategic Assessment—if a Pastor or parish leadership feels there is a need to investigate further into the needs of the parish, one approach would be to develop and conduct a more detailed survey with a broader parish audience.
-One example is the Parish Survey used by St. Bernard Catholic Church in Rhode Island.
 The sample survey can be used as a guide in creating a customized form for another parish.

 SWOT Analysis Sample from another Parish